WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.0.4 =
-* Fixed: Bug fixes; New button to merge posts
+* Fixed: Bug fixes; New button to merge post counts;
 Check the Changelog for more details